 Choose a tracker with a battery life that best fits the routines of your cat.
 If your cat usually comes home like clockwork every night, you can choose a tracker that needs to be recharged daily or every other day.
 If your cat regularly stays away from home, choose a simpler system with a longer-lasting battery.

 Cat GPS trackers can be rechargeable or use replaceable batteries.
 If yours is the latter, be sure to keep a supply of spare batteries at hand!

-You might not think that your outdoor cat wanders very far from home, but you could be surprised!
+You might not think that your outdoor cat wanders very far from home, but some cats have a large range.
 One study found that while some cats do indeed stay close to home, others can travel up to 3 km away.

-As the best GPS cat tracker out there, we selected the Jiobit GOS Cat Location Monitor.
-This uses a combination of GPS, cellular, Bluetooth, and Wi-Fi to provide the most accurate location data of any tracker that we reviewed.
+As the best GPS cat tracker, we selected the Jiobit GOS Cat Location Monitor.
+It uses a combination of GPS, cellular, Bluetooth, and Wi-Fi to provide the most accurate location data of any tracker that we reviewed.
 The unlimited range makes this perfect for cats that love to wander far from home.

 In terms of best value, we recommend the Cube Shadow Bluetooth Tracker.
-This offers great value for money, but the range is limited by the fact that this only uses Bluetooth to track your cat, so if they wander farther than 200 feet from home, your connection to their location will be lost.
+It provides great value for the money, but the range is limited since it uses Bluetooth to track your cat, so if they wander farther than 200 feet from home, your connection to their location will be lost.